-Exercise 8.2 After you know what the whole application does, try to find out what each individual class does.
-Write down for each class its purpose.
+Exercise 7.2 After you know what the whole application does, try to find out what each individual class does.
+Write down for each class the purpose of the class.
 You need to look at the source code to do this.
 Note that you might not (and need not) understand all of the source code.
 Often, reading through comments and looking at method headers is enough.